We Can Help You Help Others

 How We Can Help

 When people in your community have a disability, they face an uncertain future.
-Allsup makes the SSDI process less intimidating and easier to navigate through education, support and guidance.
+True Help makes the Social Security Disability Insurance process less intimidating and easier to navigate through education, support and guidance.

 Incorporating SSDI literacy into your programming, educational materials and/or outreach activities can literally change lives.